HunterBartelt/TinyTracker/README.md

 - **📱 One-Handed Design**: Large touch targets and bottom-aligned navigation for effortless use.
 - **🔐 Local-First & Private**: All baby data is stored directly on your device via `localStorage`.
 No cloud accounts, no tracking.
 - **📶 PWA Ready**: Fully functional offline.
 Install it to your home screen for a native app experience.
-- **🧹 Data Management**: Easily delete individual records or wipe the entire application history for a fresh start.
 - **🤝 Zero-Cloud Sync**: Sync data with a partner using high-density QR codes—no servers or accounts required.
 - **📊 Detailed Analytics**: Visualize milk intake, diaper trends, and growth curves with clean, interactive charts.